How to Redirect URLs on WordPress

 Site Audit Settings

-Then, check the box next to “Send an email every time an audit is complete.”
+Check “Send an email every time an audit is complete.”

-And click “Save.”
+And hit “Save.”

 schedule how often should the tool audit your site in Site Audit Settings